Furry Lewis

 Walter E. "Furry" Lewis (March 6, 1893 or 1899 – September 14, 1981) was an American country blues guitarist and songwriter from Memphis, Tennessee.
-He was one of the first of the blues musicians active in the 1920s to be brought out of retirement and given new opportunities to record during the folk blues revival of the 1960s.
+He was one of the earliest of the blues musicians active in the 1920s to be brought out of retirement and given new opportunities to record during the folk blues revival of the 1960s.

 Life and career

 Lewis was born in Greenwood, Mississippi.
 His birth year is uncertain.
-Many sources give 1893, the date he gave in his later years, but the researchers Bob Eagle and Eric LeBlanc suggest 1899, based on his 1900 census entry, and other sources suggest 1895 or 1898.
-His family moved to Memphis when he was seven.
-He acquired the nickname "Furry" from childhood playmates.
+Many sources give 1893, the date he gave in his later years, but researchers Bob Eagle and Eric LeBlanc suggest 1899, based on his 1900 census entry, and other sources suggest 1895 or 1898.
+His family moved to Memphis when he was age 7.
+He acquired the nickname Furry from childhood playmates.
 By 1908, he was playing solo at parties, in taverns, and on the street.
 He was also invited to play several dates with W. C. Handy's Orchestra.

 In his travels as a musician, he was exposed to a wide variety of performers, including Bessie Smith, Blind Lemon Jefferson, and Alger "Texas" Alexander.
-Like his contemporary Frank Stokes, he grew tired of traveling and took a permanent job in 1922.
-His position as a street sweeper for the city of Memphis, a job he held until his retirement in 1966, allowed him to continue performing music in Memphis.
+In 1916, Lewis lost a leg in an accident when trying to jump a freight train in the area around Du Quoin, Illinois, despite having enough cash to pay for a rail ticket.
+He spent a month in hospital at Carbondale, Illinois recovering, although it took him a year to adjust to his artificial leg and in the meantime he gave up his traveling lifestyle and returned to Memphis, where he performed on street corners.
+In 1922 he took a permanent position as a street sweeper for the city of Memphis, a job he held until his retirement in 1966, which allowed him to continue performing music in Memphis.

 Lewis made his first recordings for Vocalion Records in Chicago in 1927.
-A year later he recorded for Victor Records at the Memphis Auditorium, in a session with the Memphis Jug Band, Jim Jackson, Frank Stokes, and others.
+A year later, he recorded for Victor Records at the Memphis Auditorium in a session with the Memphis Jug Band, Jim Jackson, Frank Stokes, and others.
 He again recorded for Vocalion in Memphis in 1929.
 The tracks were mostly blues but included two-part versions of "Casey Jones" and "John Henry".
 He sometimes fingerpicked and sometimes played with a slide.
 He made many successful records in the late 1920s, including "Kassie Jones", "Billy Lyons & Stack-O-Lee" and "Judge Harsh Blues" (later called "Good Morning Judge").